guptaravimp/Backend_Docs_/middleware.md

 Middleware functions can perform the following tasks:

-Execute any code.
+1. Execute any code.
+2. middleware are used to do validation , authentication , authorization and etc

-Make changes to the request and the response objects.
+3. Make changes to the request and the response objects.

-End the request-response cycle.
+4 End the request-response cycle.

-Call the next middleware in the stack.
+5 Call the next middleware in the stack.